mjenadi/RenameHybridAADAutopilotDevices/README.md

 # RenameHybridAADAutopilotDevices
-Here is a script inspired by Michael Niehaus script Rename Computer for hybrid devices : https://github.com/mtniehaus/RenameComputer  without any needs of azure functions, everything is in the script
+Here is a script inspired by Michael Niehaus script Rename Computer for hybrid devices : https://github.com/mtniehaus/RenameComputer  without any needs of azure functions, everything is in the script, with option to check if the new computer already exists in AD

+The prerequisites are same (Delegation access to SELF)

 the only difference is in this part of script :